 Nosovsky, Karel.
 V Praze: Nakladem Svazu knihkupcuv a nakladatelu Ces.
 Republiky, 1938.

-UIUC Call Number: International & Area Studies Slavic--Czech/Slovak Reference Q.015.437 So8 v.1-2; Also available in the Main Stacks
+U of I Library Call Number: International & Area Studies Slavic–Czech/Slovak Reference Q.015.437 So8 v.1-2; Also available in the Main Stacks

 The set is organized into two volumes which were published in three physical volumes.
 The first volume has the citations arranged alphabetically by author or title for works with no explicit author.
 Volume 2 (the third physical volume) is a subject index arranged according to the Dewey classification.
 The citations, which consist of full bibliographic information and prices, are at first somewhat difficult to discern due to the many abbreviations, and only in the alphabetical index are complete bibliographic citations provided.
 Sporadic cross-referencing exists only in Volume 2 and only between related classification sections, not between individual entries.
 See the image on the left for some representative entries.

 U of I Library Call Number: Oak Street Facility 015.437 B471 1922-1928

 U of I Library Call Number: Main Stacks 015.437 B4712 1929-1950